-The problem you pose is in connection with the abstraction of the "subjective moment" from the manifold of consciousness.
-I do not find anything like a specific and detailed technique for this which may be applied infallibly.
+Regarding the problem you pose in connection with the abstraction of the "subjective moment" from the manifold of consciousness: I do not find anything like a specific and detailed technique for this which may be applied infallibly.
 I have found it to be mainly a matter of self-analysis in which the element of original self-discovery is an essential part.
-Thus, while general principles may be formulated objectively and illustrative proceedure suggested, yet the individual must do the work himself with an alert mind and ready to modify method as may be suggested intuitively.
+Thus, while general principles may be formulated objectively and illustrative procedure suggested, yet the individual must do the work himself with an alert mind and ready to modify method as may be suggested intuitively.

-First of all, the problem may be viewed as a search for the permanent in the impermanent or for the invariant element in the midst of change.
-It is analagous to the basic problem of mathematical analysis wherein we first determine a fixed base of reference - such as the common system of Cartesian co-ordinates with respect to which we analyse the movement of variables.
-Now, in the beginning, one might possibly seek for the permanent for invariant in the objectively given.
+First of all, the problem may be viewed as a search for the permanent, in the impermanent or for the invariant element in the midst of change.
+It is analogous to the basic problem of mathematical analysis wherein we first determine a fixed base of reference-such as the common system of Cartesian co-ordinates-with respect to which we analyze the movement of variables.
+Now, in the beginning, one might possibly seek for the permanent or invariant in the objectively given.
 It is, indeed, possible that success might be achieved by this line of approach.
 In a sense, it is the course followed by Gautama Buddha and, in the end, the ultimate Goal is the same as that achieved by the subjective route.
-However, it is not the method which I employed and it seems to me to be the more difficult way, but I am not justified in dogmatizing upon-this point.
-In any case, one soon finds that no sensible objective content of consciousness is permanent.
-In the end. objective permanency will prove to be very subtle.
-But whether we go by the subjective road or by the objective we may well begin with the objective.
+However, it is not the method which I employed and it seems to me to be the more difficult way.
+In any case, one soon finds that no sensible content of consciousness is permanent.
+In the end, objective permanency will prove to be very subtle.
+But whether we go by the subjective road or by the objective road we may well begin with the objective.

-Now it is natural to begin at the point where the seaker is, in fact, there is no other place to begin.
+Now it is natural to begin at the point where the seeker is.
+In fact, there is no other place to begin.
 But where is it that I am?
-First, it might appear to be the perticular point on, in or above the earth where I might happen to be - a place defined by latitude, longitude and altitude, the three co-ordinates of three-dimensioned space.
+First it might appear to be the particular point on, in, or above the earth I might happen to be-a place defined by latitude, longitude altitude-the three coordinates of three-dimensional space.
 But, at once, it is clear that this place changes.
-Generally, I find myself moving about so the values of the three co-ordinates change.
-It then may occur to one that the real base is the combination of the meridian through Greenwich, the equator and the mean level of the sea.
+Generally, I find myself moving about so the values of the three coordinates change.
+It then may occur to one that the real base is the combination of the meridian through Greenwich, the equator and the mean-level of the sea.
 But further thought shows this is not fixed since the earth itself is a moving body with respect to other stellar and planetary bodies.
-I think that you will see the regressum this leads towards.
+I think that you will see the regression this leads towards.
 Well, then, let us turn about and look in the other direction.
-Perhaps my body is the permenent base.
+Perhaps my body is the permanent base.
 But this leads to difficulty because the body is clearly subject to change.
-There is birth, growth, decay and death.
+There is birth, growth, decay, and death.